 Things to look out for on payments into your account

 - Some cheques paid in late in the day might not be processed until the next working day.

-- If money is paid into your account by mistake, the bank or building society can take it back again – you don’t have the right to keep it.
+- If money is paid into your account by mistake, the bank or building society can take it back again – you don’t get to keep it.
 It’s worth contacting them to let them know.

 Find out more